LonglongaaaGo/longlongaaago.github.io/_pages/about.md

 ### Current News
 - I am currently working at Nasdaq as a Senior Data Scientist.
+- In May 2026, our paper "EchoSR: Efficient Context Harnessing for Lightweight Image Super-Resolution" [[page]](https://doi.org/10.1016/j.inffus.2026.104471) has been published in Information Fusion, 135:104471!
+Cheers to Binhao.
 - On Dec.
 4, 2025, our paper "AdaMSS: Adaptive Multi-Subspace Approach for Parameter-Efficient Fine-Tuning" [[page]](https://neurips.cc/virtual/2025/loc/san-diego/poster/119606) has been presented at NeurIPS 2025!
 This project has also been integrated into Huggingface PEFT package! [[github]](https://github.com/jzheng20/AdaMSS).
 - On Nov.
 6, 2025, our paper "UHDRes: Ultra-High-Definition Image Restoration via Dual-Domain Decoupled Spectral Modulation" [[page]](https://arxiv.org/abs/2511.05009) was released!
 Congratulations to Shihao.
 Source code is available on [[GitHub]](https://github.com/Zhao0100/UHDRes).
 - On Jun.
 12, 2025, our paper "Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning" [[page]](https://arxiv.org/abs/2506.08795) was released!
 Congratulations to Kaijie.
 This project is also interviewed by the CBC (Canadian Broadcasting Corporation), check the [[main page]](https://sites.google.com/view/autonomous-prosthetic-hand) for more information.